What Type of Facial Hair Do Women Prefer? There's a right way and a wrong way grow that beard

 Opinion: Men with long, well-maintained beards have a sort of sexy scholarly thing going for them.
 They appear sophisticated yet gruff, like a man who can crunch numbers and also chop down trees or wrestle a bear.
 However, there’s a fine line between a full beard and an ultra-long, borderline terminal length beard, which is no longer attractive.
 Just… long.

-Soul Patch: Soul patches are weird, no matter how you spin it.
+Soul patches (aka Flavor-Savers) are weird, no matter how you spin it.
+Avoid.